Kai Havertz

-Kai Lukas Havertz (born 11 June 1999) is a German professional footballer who plays as a striker for club Arsenal and the Germany national team.
+Kai Lukas Havertz (/de/; born 11 June 1999) is a German professional footballer who plays as a forward or attacking midfielder for club Arsenal and the Germany national team.

 Having graduated from Bayer Leverkusen's youth academy in 2016, Havertz made his senior debut with the club in the same year.
-Upon his debut, Havertz became the club's youngest-ever debutant in the Bundesliga, and he became their youngest-ever goalscorer when he scored his first goal the following year.
+Upon his debut, he became the club's youngest-ever debutant in the Bundesliga, and then their youngest-ever scorer when he got his first goal the following year.
 Havertz holds the record for being the youngest player to reach 50 and 100 league appearances in the German top flight.

 Havertz's performances sparked the interest of several European clubs, with Chelsea signing him in 2020 for a transfer worth €73.4 million (£62 million), making him Chelsea's second-most expensive signing at the time.
 With Chelsea, Havertz won the 2020–21 UEFA Champions League, 2021 UEFA Super Cup, and the 2021 FIFA Club World Cup, scoring the winning goals in the Champions League and Club World Cup finals.
-In June 2023, he joined fellow London side Arsenal for a reported fee of £65 million.
+In June 2023, he joined fellow London side Arsenal for a reported fee of £65 million, with whom he won the Premier League and reached the final of the Champions League in 2026, in which he scored again.
+In September 2026, he became the highest scoring German in Premier League history.

 After appearing for Germany at various youth levels, Havertz made his senior international debut in September 2018, becoming the first player born in 1999 to represent the national team.
-He represented Germany at two editions of the UEFA European Championships (2020 and 2024), as well as the 2022 FIFA World Cup, scoring two goals in each tournament he has played in.
+He represented Germany at two editions of the UEFA European Championship (2020 and 2024) and two FIFA World Cups (2022 and 2026), scoring multiple goals in every edition.

 Early life

 Kai Lukas Havertz was born on 11 June 1999 in Aachen, North Rhine-Westphalia.
+His father, Ralf, is a policeman and is of Dutch descent through his mother.
+His mother, Anne, is a lawyer; her father, Richard Weidenhaupt-Pelzer, played professional football.

 He grew up in Mariadorf, a district of Alsdorf.
 Later, the family moved to Aachen.
-His father Ralf is a policeman and his mother Anne is a lawyer.
+As a child, Havertz was a fan of Toni Kroos, his future teammate from the Germany national team, and took inspiration from former players Ronaldinho, Andres Iniesta, Zinedine Zidane, and Ricardo Kaká.